 Against Some Of The Alkaline Diet’s Claims

 With something as popular as the alkaline diet, there are always going to be arguments for and against it.
 In order to keep from being biased, we should take account of what people are saying against the diet.
-Here are a few resources that should help you with that so you can form a complete picture of the alkaline diet:

 - Muscle for Life believes that the alkaline diet cannot signify change the pH levels of your body and that you need to include acid-forming foods in your diet, along with plenty of vegetables, in order to stay healthy.